-Check the cake doneness by inserting a toothpick into the center of the cake.
+- Check the cake's doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is ready.
-If there is batter or crumbs on the cake, it needs to bake a little longer.
+If there is batter or crumbs on the cake, it needs to be baked a little longer.

 - This cake will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.